data61/PSL/README.md

 We opened [a YouTube channel](https://www.youtube.com/channel/UCjnY6hIaryOEgG92udvogAw/) to introduce aspects of this project.

-## Installation (of SeLFiE, PaMpeR, PSL, and sem_ind in one go)
+## Installation (of SeLFiE, PSL, and sem_ind in one go) (for MacOS/Lunux users)
 1. Install [Isabelle2021-1](https://isabelle.in.tum.de).
 2. Download or clone this repository (git clone https://github.com/data61/PSL.git).
 3. Open Isabelle/jEdit with PSL and all that.
 You can do this by opening Isabelle/jEdit as following:
    * `(path to the Isabelle binary)isabelle jedit -d (path to the directory that contains this README file) -l Smart_Isabelle`
    * If you are a MacOS user and your current directory is this one with this README.md, probably you should type something like this in Terminal:
    * `/Applications/Isabelle2021-1.app/bin/isabelle jedit -d . -l Smart_Isabelle`
-4. Then, You can use SeLFiE/PaMpeR/PSL/LiFtEr/Smart_Induct to your theory files with the Isabelle keyword, **imports** as ``imports "Smart_Isabelle.Smart_Isabelle"``.
+4. Then, You can use SeLFiE/PSL/sem_ind to your theory files with the Isabelle keyword, **imports** as ``imports "Smart_Isabelle.Smart_Isabelle"``.
 5. Open `Example/Example.thy` to see if the installation is successful.

+### Note on installation for Windows users
+The basic steps are the same as MacOS and Linux.
+However, instead of using the binary file directly, use `Isabelle2021-1\Cygwin-Terminal` in Command Prompt.
+Once you start `Isabelle2021-1\Cygwin-Terminal`, you can install our tools by typing `isabelle jedit -d (path to the directory that contains this README file) -l Smart_Isabelle`.
+Note that once you started `Isabelle2021-1\Cygwin-Terminal`, you should not specify the path to the Isabelle binary file.
+Therefore, the command you need after starting `Isabelle2021-1\Cygwin-Terminal` is something like `isabelle jedit -d . -l Smart_Isabelle`, assuming that your current directory is this one with this README.md/

 ![Screenshot](./image/screen_shot_import.png)